 It is a bittersweet time of the year for me.
 November marks a significant month for several reasons.
 It is my husband’s and my “power month,” as we like to call it.
-The reason for this is that we first met on November 16, we got engaged on November 06, and we got married on November 11.
+The reason for this is that we first met in November, we got engaged in November, and we got married in November.
 Last November my parents also came to visit all the way from Germany, and it was a beautiful reunion after 5 years of not seeing each other.

 These are all beautiful reasons and you might think “So, where is the bittersweet part of all this?”
 Well, last year on the 21st day in November I fell pregnant for the second time.
 And just like the pregnancy before it was not a viable pregnancy again.
 It was definitely a heartbreaking experience, given the fact that my two pregnancies happened only three months apart, and I still choke up when I think about it.

 It was in the beginning of August 2015 when things started feeling different.
 I was not sure what was going on with me but something was definitely off.
 My dog was acting a little different too.
 He was just really attached to me, constantly by my side, lying next or on top of me (have I mentioned he is a 55lb dog!), watching every little thing I was up to.
 I had no idea what I was about to find out.

 We had a friend in town who stayed with us at that time, and one of the evenings we decided to go to the pub to play some shuffleboard and grab a bite to eat.
 I rarely drink alcohol these days, but back then I enjoyed having me a good pint of Guinness.
 As I was sitting there watching my husband and our friend play shuffleboard, I kept thinking to myself “When was the last time I had my period?”
 I really couldn’t remember.
 I’m honestly quite bad about that.
 Despite all those apps on my phone and my handwritten pocket calendar, I still miss to write those dates down.